oreyne/api-gateway/README.md

 1. Database is located inside "db" folder with two files: gateways.json and peripherical.json.
 Database's name must be ManageGateways.
 But if you wish start from zero, start server to create the database.

-The Project has two folder: Server and Client folders.
+The Project's code are in two folder: Server and Client folders.

 First, go to Server folder and run following command lines:
 1. npm install
 2. npm start

-To manager the data, go to Client forlder and run following command lines:
+To manager the data, go to Client folder and run following command lines:

 1. npm install
 2. ng serve -o